Eligibility and Requirements

 Am I eligible for International Mortgage (for Australian Property)?

-To be eligible, you must have a valid National Registration Identity Card (NRIC) / Passport and reside in Singapore.
+To be eligible, you must have a valid National Registration Identity Card (NRIC) / Passport.

 You are not eligible to take up the product if you are residing in Australia.